System Design Space

 • ✓ Good introduction to scaling

-• ✓ Practical algorithms (Rate Limiter)
+• ✓ Practical algorithms such as rate limiting

 • ✓ Useful building blocks